Songs of Unreason

 Songs of Unreason is a collection of poems by American writer Jim Harrison published in 2011 by Copper Canyon Press.
-It was Harrison's thirteenth and penultimate collection.
-Sixty-seven poems make up the collection, including "Suite of Unreason", a poem of over 350 lines, and a sequence of seven poems relating to rivers (River I - VII).
+It was Harrison's 13th and penultimate collection.
+67 poems make up the collection, including "Suite of Unreason", a poem of over 350 lines, and a sequence of seven poems relating to rivers ("River I - VII").
 Many of the poems are concerned with the transcendent natural world.

 The collection won the High Plains Book Award for Poetry in 2012.

 Themes

 Dogs and birds

 Non-human creatures, especially dogs and birds, figure prominently in the poems.
-For example, in Mary the Drug Addict (a poem about a dog named Mary), the poet speaks of the ability to communicate with his dog.
+For example, in "Mary the Drug Addict" (about a dog named Mary), the poet speaks of the ability to communicate with his dog.

 In the poem "Prado," which references dogs, birds and fish, the poet talks about the healing power of a relationship with animals:

 In "Chatter," the poet discusses his non-human nature:

 Death

-A number of poems evaluate death: how we think about it, how we remember it, how it affects us.
-For example, in “Sister,” Harrison remembers a sister who died long ago:
+A number of poems evaluate death: how we think about it, how we remember it, and how it affects us.
+In “Sister,” Harrison remembers a sister who died long ago:

-In "River IV" the poet considers aging and death:
+In "River IV", the poet considers aging and death:

-The final poem "Death Again" tells us:
+The final poem, "Death Again", states:

 Poems

-Consisting of sixty-seven short stanzas and over three hundred lines, "Suite of Unreason" is the longest poem in the collection.
-In the first edition, the stanzas of this poem are individually printed on unnumbered left hand pages opposite longer, stand alone poems on facing right hand pages.
+Consisting of 67 short stanzas and over three hundred lines, "Suite of Unreason" is the longest poem in the collection.
+In the first edition, the stanzas of this poem are individually printed on unnumbered left-hand pages, opposite longer, stand-alone poems on the facing right-hand pages.

-Harrison prefaced the poem as follows: "Nearly all my life I’ve noted that some of my thinking was atavistic, primitive, totemic.
+Harrison prefaced the poem as follows: "Nearly all my life I've noted that some of my thinking was atavistic, primitive, totemic.
 This can be disturbing to one fairly learned.
 In this suite I wanted to examine this phenomenon."

 The poem can be read as a series of short, haiku-like, meditations.
 The first stanza of the poem is a good example: